If someone asked you to name an iconic RTS game, then there’s a good chance that Warcraft would be among the first few games that you think of.

 Platforms: Microsoft Windows, macOS

-That said, World of Warcraft Classic is just vanilla World of Warcraft remade in order to run properly on new hardware.
-It will appeal to anyone feeling nostalgic for the “good old days” and it allows those who never played the original game to experience it for the first time.
+That said, World of Warcraft Classic is just vanilla World of Warcraft remade to run properly on new hardware.
+It will appeal to anyone feeling nostalgic for the “good old days,” and it allows those who never played the original game to experience it for the first time.

 Much like the current version of World of Warcraft, Classic is playable on Windows and macOS.